 |99||USA||Oct 2003||U.S. Digital Television, Inc. 12552 South 125 West Draper, UT 84020 Phone: 801-748-2464 Fax: 801-748-0671|

-This document defines the Conditional Access system for ATSC Terrestrial Broadcasting.
+A/70 Part 1 defines the Conditional Access System for ATSC Terrestrial Broadcasting.
 The necessary building blocks are called out that will enable broadcasters to fully exploit the capabilities of digital broadcasting using ATSC.
 This standard is based, whenever possible, on existing open standards.

-Part 2 of this Standard defines the method for utilizing Simulcrypt concepts to simultaneously encrypt (provide service protection) services with different service protection systems without transmitting multiple differently-encrypted copies of the services.
+A/70 Part 2 defines the method for utilizing Simulcrypt concepts to simultaneously encrypt (provide service protection) services with different service protection systems without transmitting multiple differently-encrypted copies of the services.

 This standard defines a method for communicating metadata related to PSIP (Program and System Information Protocol), including duplicate data that needs to be entered in other locations in the transport stream.
 Communication is based on a protocol utilizing XML message documents generated in accordance with a Programming Metadata Communication Protocol (PMCP) XML Schema defined herein.

 Download A/76B:2008, “Programming Metadata Communication Protocol Standard”, approved 14 January 2008.
 Reaffirmed 9 February 2016.